 And SO MUCH MORE.

 (Feeling uncomfortable yet?
-Yeah, these are tough–but IMPORTANT–topics to discuss with your teens!)
+Yeah, these are tough–but IMPORTANT–topics to discuss with your tweens and teens!)

 It’s so important to open a dialogue on different issues, even if they make you (or the kids) uncomfortable!